 Last but not least is the CollegeAmerica plan administered by American Funds.
 In some independent reviews, CollegeAmerica has ranked as the best of the four VA plans and ranks high nationally.
 I did not give much consideration to this plan for my family for two reasons.

 First, my particular crappy 401k plan only invests in American Funds, so a large portion of my net worth is in their hands already.
 For the sake of diversification cost control, I chose to avoid the use of American Funds.

 Second, the plan REQUIRES you to open an account with a financial adviser instead of just signing up online.
 This to me is a deal-breaker because I prefer to manage my finances myself, and like to have access online to make decisions.

 Again, introducing an adviser usually increases fees.
 The expense ratios for those funds are available in the prospectus on that link above.
 In addition to the fees, all advisers want to grow their relationship with you and your money over time.
-So you can expect calls from your adviser offering more advice, and asking you to give them your non-education money to be placed into more American Funds.
+So you can expect calls from your adviser offering more advice, and to ask you to give them your non-education money to be placed into more American Funds.

-Comparing Other States Plans to Virginia – The Simplified Answer
+Comparing the Other States Plans to Virginia

 Look, there are some great websites out there for comparing the plans of different states.
 I especially recommend www.savingforcollege.com as an objective source for all things 529.
-But they focus on all of of the plans, not just Virginia 529.
+But they focus on all of the plans, not just Virginia 529.

 There are also plenty of rankings.

 But if you are a Virginia resident, you need to keep this simple fact at the forefront of your mind: Virginia residents who pay taxes in Virginia and participate in one of the Virginia 529 plans, are the only people who can get a Virginia state tax deduction from investing in their 529 plan.